renesugar/k_elda_archive/docs/_Dev.md

 ### JavaScript Coding Style

-Quilt uses the AirBnb JavaScript style guide.
+Kelda uses the AirBnb JavaScript style guide.
 To make sure that your JavaScript code is properly formatted, run:

 ```console